en

 For all the payment methods, with the exception of bank transfer made payable at the post office, the IBAN/account number and, for non-SEPA foreign current accounts, the SWIFT/BIC code are required.

-The ordinary deadline for issuing a decision is set at 30 days under Law no. 241/1990.
+The ordinary deadline for issuing a measure is set at 30 days under Law no. 241/1990.
 In some cases the law may set different deadlines

 The table shows the deadlines exceeding thirty days, set by the Institute with a Regulation.

-In addition to the terms for the issuance of the decision, the table also indicates the relative manager.
+In addition to the terms for the issuance of the measure, the table also indicates the relative manager.